dapphub/seth/README.md

 ### Ether transactions

-Here is how you might send one wei—the smallest possible amount of ether—to the [Ethereum Foundation's donation address]:
+Here is how you might use [`seth send`](#seth-send) to send one wei—the smallest possible amount of ether—to the [Ethereum Foundation's donation address]:

-    $ [seth send](#seth-send) --value 1 0xfB6916095ca1df60bB79Ce92cE3Ea74c37c5d359
+    $ seth send --value 1 0xfB6916095ca1df60bB79Ce92cE3Ea74c37c5d359
     seth-send: warning: `ETH_GAS' not set; using default gas amount Ethereum account passphrase (not echoed):
     seth-send: Published transaction with 0 bytes of calldata.